 113 shelters to HEKS/EPER in Iraq

-The Swiss NGO HEKS/EPER has teamed up with Better Shelter to give displaced families the opportunity to return to the village of al-Ayadia.
-Located 15km north of Tal Afar, the town was ISIS’s last stand during the Mosul Offensive in 2017.
+The Swiss NGO HEKS/EPER has teamed up with Better Shelter to allow displaced families to return to the village of al-Ayadia.
+Located 15 km north of Tal Afar, the town was ISIS’ last stand during the Mosul Offensive in 2017.
 As a result, more than half of the buildings in the village were destroyed during the conflict, and of the 25,000 local population, only 5,000 have returned so far.

 About the project